- Introduction

 Major areas of specialization at Miami Herbert Business School are available only with completion of the relevant required degree Business Core.
 A student in another School or College at the University of Miami pursuing a business degree as a "second degree” or "dual degree" student, must meet the minimum requirements for transfer to Miami Herbert Business School, although the student is not required to formally transfer to Miami Herbert Business School.

-• The student must meet with the Assistant Dean for Advising in the Office of Undergraduate Business Education in order to construct an academic plan and complete the Dual Degree Memorandum
+- The student must meet with the Assistant Dean for Advising in the Jaffee Center for Undergraduate Business, Merrick 104, in order to construct an academic plan and complete the Dual Degree Memorandum.

 Honors